henrik/octopress/source/_posts/2015-07-08-turning-off-responsive.markdown

 On mobile browsers (as detected by user agent), we show a desktop/mobile toggle link.

-The link just causes a "force_big_viewport_on_mobile" cookie to be set or unset.
+The link just causes a "desktop_mode" cookie to be set or unset.

 If the cookie is set, our pages say